omarihab99/Multiclass_classification/README.md

 # Multiclass_classification
-This is implementation for multiclass classification problem on RockPaperScissors dataset.
+This is implementation for multiclass classification problem on RockPaperScissors dataset using transfer learning with mobilenetv2.